BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Introduction

-Owing to their strong generative capability and robustness to limited training data, diffusion models have rapidly gained attention in medical imaging research for their ability to produce realistic and anatomically consistent images \cite{kazerouni2023diffusion}.
-They have been applied to a wide range of tasks, including image synthesis, translation, segmentation, and anomaly detection.
-For instance, Khader et al. applied Denoising Diffusion Probabilistic Models (DDPMs) for synthesizing MRI and CT images \cite{khader2023denoising}, while Ozbey et al. demonstrated cross-modality medical image translation.
-Diffusion models have also been utilized for segmentation tasks \cite{rahman2023ambiguous}, and general medical image classification \cite{yang2023diffmic}.
-Moreover, Wolleb et al. employed a diffusion-based approach for anomaly detection \cite{wolleb2022diffusion}.
-Recent studies have also incorporated anatomical priors into diffusion-based medical image generation using structure-aware control frameworks such as ControlNet \cite{konz2024anatomically, xie2025meddiff, deshmukh2025meddelinea}.
-These approaches enhance anatomical fidelity through spatial conditioning with edge maps, segmentation priors, or shape constraints.
-However, research explicitly addressing pseudo-healthy MRI generation from tumorous scans remains limited, and patient-specific anatomically guided reconstruction has yet to be fully explored.
+Diffusion models have since emerged as a more stable and expressive alternative \cite{ho2020denoising}, with latent diffusion model (LDM)-based frameworks such as Stable Diffusion (SD) enabling high-quality, semantically coherent synthesis through efficient latent-space denoising \cite{rombach2022high}.
+They have been applied to a wide range of tasks, including image synthesis, translation, segmentation, and anomaly detection \cite{wolleb2022diffusion,khader2023denoising,ozbey2023unsupervised}.
+Recent studies have incorporated anatomical priors into diffusion-based medical image generation using structure-aware control frameworks such as ControlNet \cite{konz2024anatomically, xie2025meddiff, zhang2023adding}, enhancing anatomical fidelity through spatial conditioning with edge maps, segmentation priors, or shape constraints.
+However, counterfactual pseudo-healthy reconstruction from tumorous MRI remains underexplored, and existing approaches lack explicit mechanisms to incorporate subject-specific anatomical priors when inferring a plausible healthy state that is absent from the available data.